Burkina Faso's complex and volatile crisis continues to deteriorate quickly and severely. The country is among the 10 poorest in the world.

 EU humanitarian aid focuses on supporting vulnerable internally displaced people and host populations affected by the ongoing armed conflict.
 In the context of fast-growing crises, particular attention is paid to rapid response to the basic needs of newly-displaced individuals.

-Supporting the operations to enable partners to operate in a complex environment is also key in this context.
+Supporting the operations to enable partners to operate in a complex environment is also key in this context, the EU notably supports humanitarian air operations.
 We also contribute to build the capacity of local organisations to prepare for, and respond to, emergencies.

 Uprooted Burkinabe people and host communities receive food assistance, shelter, and essential items.
 Our priority is also to improve access to health care and mental health support to help people overcome trauma or other protection issues due to conflict.